SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_NATS_Migration_Prerequisites.md

 # Verify NATS Migration Prerequisites

-This BPA test will verify that the DataMiner is ready to [migrate](xref:BrokerGateway_Migration) the NATS management to the BrokerGateway DxM.
+This BPA test will verify that DataMiner is ready to [migrate](xref:BrokerGateway_Migration) the NATS management to the BrokerGateway DxM.

 It will verify that: